arbal/starred/README.md

 ## Jupyter Notebook

+- [introtodeeplearning](https://github.com/aamini/introtodeeplearning) - Lab Materials for MIT 6.S191: Introduction to Deep Learning
+- [deepmind-research](https://github.com/deepmind/deepmind-research) - This repository contains implementations and illustrative code to accompany DeepMind publications
+- [handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.
 - [cpi](https://github.com/datadesk/cpi) - Quickly adjust U.S. dollars for inflation using the Consumer Price Index (CPI)
 - [fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
 - [nbdev](https://github.com/fastai/nbdev) - Create delightful python projects using Jupyter Notebooks